teotimepacreau/www.teotimepacreau.fr/src/blog/amazon-memo-6-pages.md

 Dans l'ouvrage *Working Backwards: Insights, Stories, and Secrets from Inside Amazon*, écrit par deux cadres du comité exécutif d'Amazon, ceux-ci révèlent l'influence des travaux d'[Edward Tufte](https://www.teotimepacreau.fr/blog/produire-un-document-print-sans-logiciel-de-traitement-de-texte/#:~:text=d%E2%80%99Edward%20Tufte.%20Ce%20dernier%20a%20th%C3%A9oris%C3%A9%20la%20pr%C3%A9sentation%20d%E2%80%99information%20au%20format%20texte%20pour%20qu%E2%80%99elle%20soit%20le%20plus%20compr%C3%A9hensible%20possible) sur le choix de bannir les diapositives.

 {% citationsmarginales "BRYAR Colin, CARR Bill. <a href='https://www.edwardtufte.com/notebook/edward-tufte-presentation-method-caused-jeff-bezos-amazon-aws-to-throw-out-powerpoint/'><em>Working Backwards: Insights, Stories, and Secrets from Inside Amazon</em></a>.
-St. Martin's Press, 2021." %}
-Jeff and I often discussed ways to improve the S-Team meetings.
+St. Martin's Press, 2021." %}Jeff and I often discussed ways to improve the S-Team meetings.
 After a difficult presentation in early 2004, on a business flight we read and discussed an essay “The Cognitive Style of PowerPoint: Pitching Out Corrupts Within” by Edward Tufte, a Yale professor who is an authority on information visualization.
 Tufte identified in one sentence our problem:
 “As analysis becomes more causal, multivariate, comparative, evidence based, and resolution-intense, the more damaging the bullet list becomes.”
 Tufte’s description fit our discussions at the meetings: complex, interconnected, requiring plenty of information to explore.
 Such analysis is not well served by a progression of slides that makes it difficult to refer one idea to another.
 The Amazon audience of tightly scheduled, experienced executives was eager to get to the heart of the matter.
 They would pepper the presenter with questions and push to get to conclusions.
 Sometimes the questions did not serve to clarify a point or move the presentation along but would instead lead the entire group away from the main argument.
 Some questions might be premature and would be answered in a later slide.
 In his essay, Tufte proposed a solution:
 “For serious presentations, replace PowerPoint slides with paper handouts showing words, numbers, data graphics, images together.
 High-resolution handouts allow viewers to contextualize, compare, narrate, and recast evidence.
 In contrast, data-thin, forgetful displays tend to make audiences stupid and passive, and also to diminish the credibility of the presenter.”
 Tufte’s wise advice on how to banish PowerPoint:
 “Making this transition in large organizations requires a straightforward executive order: ‘From now on your presentation software is Microsoft Word, not PowerPoint.
 Get used to it.’
 That is essentially what we did.
 On June 9, 2004, the members of the S-Team received an email with this subject line: ‘No PowerPoint presentations from now on at S-Team.’
-This message was simple, direct, earthshaking: from that day on team members were required to write short narratives [sentences, not bullet lists] describing their ideas, and PowerPoint was banned.
+This message was simple, direct, earthshaking: from that day on team members were required to write short narratives [sentences, not bullet lists] describing their ideas, and PowerPoint was banned.{% endcitationsmarginales %}
-{% endcitationsmarginales %}

 ## Comment construire le mémo à 6 pages d'Amazon